salogranada/drone_irrigation/README.md

 A black box should show up in the simulation and the particle should go towards this waypoint.
 The drone follows the particle.
 The drone would complete a path with various points defined in a txt file.
 When there is no more waypoints in the path you can stop the simulation and report files will be generated with flight data and error log.

 ## ROS API

+This section describes ROS topics that are available on the simulation.

 #### Published Topics
 * **`/drone_nextPose`** ([Float32MultiArray]) > final_controller.py